-As the 2022 turkey season approaches, I reflect on season’s of the past.
+As the 2023 turkey season approaches, I reflect on seasons of the past.
 The last turkey season was a successful one and added many new stories that I will treasure for years to come.
-From successful youth hunts, some first time gobblers, and some great hunts with some of my usual spring companions…the last few seasons have been very good to me.
+From successful youth hunts, some first-time gobblers, and some great hunts with some of my usual spring companions…the last few seasons have been very good to me.

 As with any season, I have taken away some good lessons from the teacher and re-enforced some lessons from years past.
 A consistent theme for me this past year was dealing with the ole sneaky quiet Tom.
 Most turkey hunters have dealt with this quiet bird whether they know it or not.
 With a few of my stories from this past year maybe you will realize you dealt with one too this season and didn’t even know about it.

 Anyone who accompanied me in the turkey woods back in my early twenties can attest that I was fairly aggressive in my approach to pursuing gobblers.
 The phrase “the squeaky wheel got the grease” could easily summarize many of my youthful turkey hunts.
 Not to say that I wasn’t patient when I needed to be, I just couldn’t help myself but to go after the most vocal gobbler around.
 I would often walk right through known turkey haunts trying to “strike up” a hot tom or leave a quality set up in pursuit of a distant gobble.
 As age, experience, and joint pain have become part of life, my turkey hunting strategies have evolved as well.
 I have replaced “run n gun” strategies with “finding a good place to set up” and I don’t find myself “belly crawling” around the forests and fields much anymore (although I’m still not afraid to pull those tactics out if needed).